ForeScout-Splunk integration hopes to bring greater insight to IoT security

 After spurring M&A from Google, Namely raises $50M to take on the biggies in HR

-ForeScout announced an integration with Splunk today it hopes will bring a new level of security visibility to Internet of Things devices.
+ForeScout announced an integration with Splunk today that it hopes will bring a new level of security visibility to Internet of Things devices.

 The new tool dubbed The ForeScout Extended Module for Splunk, allows two-way communication between the ForeScout CounterACT tool and Splunk Enterprise or Splunk Enterprise Security (Splunk ES) — with the goal of finding issues faster in order to minimize possible damage.